jbdong/CityEngine_cga/README.md

 I only needed a central location to host the code since I was unable to find anything else posted.

-It should be noted that the naming convention was changed from that of the actual tutorial files.

 I hope this helps others!